 This last one is especially important.
-I, like many active angel investors, am constantly battling a full inbox and have a hard time keeping up with requests that I can’t answer from my phone in the few minutes I have between meetings.
+I, like many VCs and active angel investors, am constantly battling a full inbox.
+I have a hard time keeping up with requests that I can’t answer from my phone in the few minutes I have between meetings.

-I don’t think I am unique in this, so here are a few tips for crafting an email request for an intro:
+Since I don’t think I am unique in this, here are a few tips for crafting an email request for an intro:

 Subject Line: Craft it so it doesn’t have to be changed.